-Now that I’m almost 15 weeks pregnant and can say peace out to the first trimester, I thought I’d share some first trimester must haves.
+Now that I’m almost 15 weeks pregnant and can say peace out to the first trimester, I thought I’d share some pregnancy must haves, specifically for the first trimester.

 I had no idea going into pregnancy what to expect, especially because no pregnancy is alike.
 So while some of these things didn’t make me feel 100% like my old, non-pregnant self, they helped make me feel a little less like death warmed over.